Slush Puppie Place: Concerts

 The inaugural concert at the arena was performed by Kingston-based The Tragically Hip on February 23, 2008.
 The arena has since hosted several concerts and entertainment events by artists including Elton John, Avril Lavigne, Neil Young, Cirque du Soleil, Deadmau5, Jerry Seinfeld, Bryan Adams, Bob Dylan, Willie Nelson, Carrie Underwood, Brooks & Dunn, Leonard Cohen, Reba McEntire, Billy Talent, Sting and hometown band, The Glorious Sons among many others.

 On August 20, 2016, The Tragically Hip played the final concert of their Man Machine Poem Tour at the arena; the tour was announced after it was made public that lead singer Gord Downie had been diagnosed with terminal brain cancer.
 The concert was broadcast nationally by the CBC's radio, television, and digital platforms as the special presentation The Tragically Hip: A National Celebration.
 Prime Minister Justin Trudeau was also in attendance.

 Curling

-Rachel Homan won the 2013 Scotties Tournament of Hearts.

 The arena has hosted multiple Curling Canada championships, including the 2013 Scotties Tournament of Hearts, and the 2020 Tim Hortons Brier; its hosting of the latter marked the bicentennial anniversary of Kingston's first organized curling game.